steffstefferson/pwa-example/README.md

 (to use it copy the file content to sw.js) cache first strategy for app shell and network first strategy for the rssfeed

+Copy the content of one of these files to app/sw.js to try out the diffrent kinds of service workers.

-Note: consider using tools like sw-precache, sw-toolbox or workbox when dealing with service workers.
+Note: consider using tools like sw-precache, sw-toolbox or workbox when dealing with more complex service workers.